wshito/asciidoctor-chunker/README.md

 ## Usage

-Asciidoctor-Chunker is written in JavaScript and runs with NodeJS.roswell).
+Asciidoctor-Chunker is written in JavaScript and runs with NodeJS.

 1. Install [Node.js](https://nodejs.org/), the JavaScript runtime.
 1. Download the pre-built program from the [latest release](https://github.com/wshito/asciidoctor-chunker/releases/latest).
 Simply run the script `asciidoctor-chunker.js` as: